Junior Mountain Riders

 - Younger and older children may be considered if riding ability is appropriate.
 Contact us if you have questions about your child’s ability level.

-- Registration and waiver is required for all participants.
+- Registration and a waiver is required for all participants.

 - Rides average 1.5 hours, ranging from 4-9 miles

-- Some exceptions include weather, trail conditions, holidays, and coach availability
+- Some exceptions include weather, trail conditions, smoke, holidays, and coach availability

-- Email notifications will be sent ahead of time if there is a change to any particular Monday ride
+- Email or text notifications will be sent ahead of time if there is a change to any particular ride

-- Rides are on cross-country style dirt fire roads and single track trails within the Tahoe XC ski area
+- Rides are on cross-country style dirt fire roads and single track trails accessed from the Tahoe XC Lodge

 - Participants should be able to ride on dirt trails for an hour and a half (4-9 miles)